Akane-Asahi/Intent-Classifier/README.md

 ![Intention Prediction in Live](Intention_Prediction.png)

-Here is the confusion matrix showing the model's performance:
+Here is the confusion matrix showing the model's performance based on 5000 dataset:

 ![Confusion Matrix](confusion_matrix.png)

 ## 📚 What I Learned